Aurora-RGB/Docs/content/devices/steelseries.md

 # Needed configuration

-The SDK should be enabled by default, but in case it's not, make sure custom application is enabled.
+The SDK should be enabled by default, but in case it's not, make sure the 'Project Aurora' custom application is enabled.

 ![Enabling custom app in SSE3](/img/docs/enable-sse-app.png)